 - When booking, keep maximum occupancy rules in mind: two people max for rooms with a single bed (Queen or King) and four people max for rooms with multiple beds.
 Got more than four people?
 Maybe splurge for that second room.

 If you arrive before your room is ready, we'll gladly store your luggage in our luggage closet.

 I highly recommend that you pack lightly.
 Elisha Graves Otis invented the safety elevator in 1852.
 I'm not convinced that contraption works so I'm gonna wait a few years before installing one in this old Victorian.
 As such, I'll gladly help you carry your bags up the stairs.
 If, however, I'm not around, you're lugging those bad boys up the stairs.
 So maybe pack like you're going to the beach and not traversing Antarctica.
 Side note: my opinions about vacation packing have absolutely nothing to do with the 300 pounds of luggage I just hauled up three flights of stairs.

 Someone said I couldn't work the word new-fangled into these terms and conditions.
 Challenged accepted and completed.

 They also dared me to use the word kerfuffle, but that's probably not gonna happen.

-If you booked directly, the good news is you get to use my on-site parking lot, or one of my overflow spots.
-You get one spot per room.
 Please pull up your car until your tires touch the curb in front of you.
 If not, the garbage truck that rips through in the morning will leave a souvenir on your rear quarter panel.
 And please leave enough room on either side so your neighbors can get in and out of their car.
 Otherwise, I will leave a passive aggressive note on your windshield, which I will post on Instagram because that’s what I do sometimes.